TERMS & CONDITIONS

 Any on-going treatment may be suspended or cancelled if our fees and expense are not paid in full when due.
 In the unfortunate event that we need to enforce payment from you, you will be liable for all the incurred costs.

 Reminder emails and/or text messages are sent as a courtesy to all our clients, however the onus is on yourself to keep a record of all of your future appointments.
-To cancel any appointment, we require at least 24 hours notice.
-Appointments cancelled within this time frame may be liable to a late cancellation charge at the discretion of the treating therapist.
+To cancel or reschedule an appointment without incurring a charge, we require at least 24 hours notice.
+Appointments being cancelled or rescheduled within 24 hours of the appointment time will be liable to a late cancellation charge.
+The charge will be the full fee of the appointment being cancelled or rescheduled charged at our self-funding rates.

 When further treatment or imaging is required we may refer you onto a third party, whereby we will send a referral letter, after which the responsibility is on you to arrange an appointment with them.
 Once under their care you will be bound by the terms and conditions of that third party and we undertake no liability with respect to that third party.